 1. P&O Cruises

 Starting with P&O cruises seems like the logical thing to do.
 They get to go first because of value for money.
 As far as cost goes, they provide everyone with an accessible option.

 However, this affordability is not without a cost (if you will excuse the pun).
-The thing that you will have to keep in mind with them is that they will charge you for other things on top of the base fare that you pay.
+The thing that you will have to keep in mind with P&O is that they will charge you for other things on top of the base fare that you pay.
 Things like ice cream and even some of the smaller things like burgers, etc. can cost a pretty penny.

 The ships leave from Brisbane, Melbourne, Sydney, Cairns, Adelaide and Fremantle, so there are plenty of options for those Aussies out there looking to become cruisers.